You can get in trouble when you treat relationships as tools.

 Set limits.
 Within and with those limits, you can prosper.

-Having and remembering the dreams themselves are part of a basic feedback mechanism.
+Having and remembering the dreams themselves are part of a primary feedback mechanism.
 You’re supposed to dream and remember that you’ve had the dream, though the details may escape you.
 Dreaming when you sleep is natural.

 What are tools?